azadbolour/azadbolour.github.io/index.md

 [SeatAdvisor](href="https://www.seatadvisor.com)

 Designed and built a new generation of the
 SeatAdvisor REST API.
-Upgraded of SeatAdvisor's code and tool base to facilitate automated testing and continuous integration.
+Upgraded SeatAdvisor's code and tool base to facilitate automated testing and continuous integration.

 [MyBuys](http://www.mybuys.com/)